DIEGO PASCUAL Y CABO

 Former PhD students

-• Leire Echevarría, PhD, 2022 (co-chair); Accepted tenure track position at Maryville College
+• Leire Echevarría, PhD, 2022 (co-chair); Accepted a faculty position at Maryville College (Maryville, TN)

-• Paola Guerrero, PhD, 2021; Accepted tenure track position at Texas Tech University
+• Paola Guerrero, PhD, 2021; Accepted a faculty position at Texas Tech University (Lubbock, TX)

-• Josh Prada, PhD, 2018; Accepted tenure track position at Indiana University-Purdue University, Indianapolis
+• Josh Prada, PhD, 2018; Accepted a faculty position at Indiana University (Indianapolis, IN); now at University of Groningen (Netherlands)

 Former MA students